aserto-dev/aserto-node/README.md

 ```

 #### Example
 Define a writer client that uses the same credentials but connects to localhost:9393.
-All other services will have the default configration
+All other services will have the default configuration
 ```ts
 import { ds } from "@aserto/aserto-node";